-Reference D1315455 Release (Printed copy not control version before using) 1.2p led: verify the Classification Level Public Pages 85
+Reference D1315455 Release 1.3p (Printed copy not controlled: verify the version before using) Classification Level Public Pages 89

 4. SECURITY OBJECTIVES

 This chapter describes the security objectives for the TOE and the security objectives for the TOE environment.
 The security objectives for the TOE environment are separated into security objectives for the development and production environment and security objectives for the operational environment.